Andrew Benintendi Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers have a 4.20 team ERA that ranks 16th among all league pitching staffs.
+- The Rangers have the 16th-ranked team ERA across all MLB pitching staffs (4.17).

+- Rangers pitchers combine to allow 122 total home runs at a rate of 1.1 per game (to rank 13th in the league).

+- Scherzer (9-4 with a 4.01 ERA and 121 strikeouts in 107 2/3 innings pitched) aims for his 10th victory when he gets the start for the Rangers, his 20th of the season.

-- The righty last appeared on Saturday against the San Diego Padres, when he went five innings, allowing three earned runs while giving up five hits.
+- The righty last pitched for the New York Mets on Friday, when he threw seven innings against the Washington Nationals, allowing one earned run while giving up six hits.

+- In 19 games this season, the 39-year-old has a 4.01 ERA and 10.1 strikeouts per nine innings, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.